 The first goal of the application was to collect and store student attendance data.

 Students have electronic cards, which they scan after entering the classroom and before leaving it.
-All data is stored in a database.
+All data are stored in a database.
 The administrator is able to enter data manually.
 There is also an option to load a CSV file with attendance data directly into the system.